ctkelley/SIAMFANLEquations.jl/README.md

 ### Updates since 0.3.3

-- First version of Anderson acceleration: aasol.jl
+- v0.4.0: Latest tagged version: First version of Anderson acceleration: aasol.jl
   - All there except for doing QR the right way.
-Examples in docstrings and (via ```help```) in the notebooks.
+Examples from Toth/Kelley in docstrings and (via ```help```) in the notebooks.
-      - CI problems duplicate the examples from Toth/Kelley, so I'm close.

 ### What's after 0.4.3?